toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 Activating the changes at this point is only a matter of issuing the standard `commit-buffer` command.
-That said, do be aware that a reboot will be required to activate these changes, which in turn mean that any service profile that's using this ethernet adpater policy and has a [maintenance policy](https://supportforums.cisco.com/document/122691/understanding-and-configuring-cisco-ucs-maintenance-policy) set to `immediate` will ***instantly reboot***.
+That said, do be aware that a reboot will be required to activate these changes, which in turn mean that any service profile that's using this ethernet adapter policy and has a [maintenance policy](https://supportforums.cisco.com/document/122691/understanding-and-configuring-cisco-ucs-maintenance-policy) set to `immediate` will ***instantly reboot***.